learn-co-curriculum/dsc-visualizing-confusion-matrices-lab/README.md

 ## Summary
 Well done!
-In this lab we previewed the confusion matrix and practice our matplotlib skills for producing visualizations!
+In this lab you previewed the confusion matrix and practiced matplotlib skills for producing visualizations!